GnikDroy/0x2048/README.md

 This installs the necessary libraries under linux.

 ### Windows
-If you are using Windows you can download the libraries by going to the SDL official website.
+If you are using Windows, you can download the libraries <a href="https://www.libsdl.org/download-2.0.php">here</a>.

 ## How to compile